-The healthcare professional will take a blood sample using a needle and syringe or vial, often via a vein in the arm.
+A healthcare professional will take a blood sample using a needle and syringe or vial, typically via a vein in the arm.
 The needle puncture will usually be quick and only mildly painful, but it may leave a tiny wound.

 Getting ready for the ANA blood test

 A person does not need to prepare, such as by avoiding food or drink, before giving the blood sample.
 However, it is important to speak with the doctor to confirm this ahead of time.
-The doctor may also be performing other blood tests that do require fasting.
+The doctor may also have requested other blood tests that do require fasting.

 The steps that follow a positive result depend on the person’s overall health.
 Their symptoms will help determine the cause of the ANA levels.

-Other medications that can help manage lupus symptoms include:
+Other medications that can help manage lupus symptoms

 - hydroxychloroquine or chloroquine, for reducing inflammation

-- corticosteroids, which can also soothe inflammation
+- corticosteroids, which can also lessen inflammation

 People with lupus can have full, active lives with the appropriate medical management.